-WHAT CAN I DO WITH ENHANCED SURGICAL SKILLS?
+WHAT CAN I DO WITH ENHANCED SURGICAL AND OBSTETRICAL SKILLS?

 The second, Obstetrical Surgical Skills (OSS), represents a focused skill set related to perinatal surgical services.
 This skill set can be acquired formally in programs six months or longer in a regional hospital or teaching centre.
 There are many more OSS physicians in rural Canada than ESS physicians.

-WHERE CAN I WORK WITH ENHANCED SURGICAL SKILLS?
+WHERE CAN I WORK WITH ENHANCED SURGICAL AND OBSTETRICAL SKILLS?